 Getting funding for a business is never easy.
 Banks and lending companies are risk-averse when it comes to giving money to new businesses.
 That’s why it is important to have a well-thought-out plan in place before applying for loans or other forms of financing.
 Such a plan will allow you to demonstrate the viability of your company, proving that there’s something worth investing money in.
 If you can make a strong case with a comprehensive plan, then banks and other lenders will be more willing to take risks on your venture because they know exactly what they’re getting into from the get-go.
 This means that you’ll have a better chance of getting the funding you need to get your business started.

-A good plan acts as a convincing tool that you can show lenders how their resources will be employed to generate income for the company.
+A good plan acts as a convincing tool so that you can show investors how their resources will be employed to generate income for the company.
 A well-written plan gives the impression that you have what it takes to put their hard-earned money towards a successful venture and, therefore, provide them with higher returns down the line.
 This implies that you don’t necessarily need a business loan or other financing to get your business started.

 2. Communicate your vision

 The purpose of the plan is to communicate the overall vision for your business.
-This means that you will need to clarify your goals within the context of running a profitable online store.
+This means that you will need to clarify your goals within the context of running a profitable business.
 From there, you can devise actionable steps that will help you efficiently achieve those goals.
 You might find yourself ready to develop products or expand into new markets without knowing where exactly all that money will go.
 A good business plan serves as a road map for success by clarifying how much money you’ll need to get things done, who it should be allocated towards, and when these plans are expected to come to fruition.
 It’s a good way for everyone involved to know what is expected of them and when they need to get these tasks done.

-An entrepreneur who can communicate their vision to the people who work with them is better positioned to get these tasks done.
+An entrepreneur who can communicate their vision to the people they work with is better positioned to get these tasks done.
 Every employee should be able to understand where the company is headed and what role they play within it when doing their job.
 This will lead to greater efficiency, which means that your plan has served its purpose when employees are actively working to meet one another’s goals and objectives for the good of the overall business.

 It provides a sense of direction and purpose that makes employees feel more motivated.
 If you cannot communicate why a task is being done, then there will be a general lack of motivation throughout the company.
 A plan provides a sense of direction and clarity by clarifying how everyone’s work contributes toward making your business as profitable as possible.
-It also serves as an evaluation tool for potential tasks and projects, which means that you’ll know ahead of time if certain projects are going to be worth pursuing or if they should be discarded all together.
+It also serves as an evaluation tool for potential tasks and projects, which means that you’ll know ahead of time if certain projects are going to be worth pursuing or if they should be discarded altogether.

 3. Setting goals

 With so much on your plate when running a business, it can be easy for things to fall by the wayside.
 Setting short-term and long-term goals with corresponding deadlines is an excellent way to ensure that everything gets done before it’s too late.
 For example, if one of your goals is to find new suppliers, then setting a goal of six months will give you plenty of time to plan how you’re going to go about doing this without feeling rushed or stressed out.
-When writing down your goal, write down what needs to be achieved, followed by the deadline by which it needs to be completed.
-A viable plan is aligned to the company’s goals, so your plan must also be in line with your goals.
+When writing down your goal, start with what needs to be achieved, followed by the deadline by which it needs to be completed.
+A viable plan is aligned with the company’s goals, so your plan must also be in line with your goals.

 A good plan acts as a point of reference for the business’s goals.
 The plan will show where you’ve been, where you are now, and where you want to go in the future.
-This is how it ties into goal-setting because a good plan will give you a roadmap of how to get from point A to point B. When developing your vision for your online store, you need to keep in mind that there needs to be a clear path towards achieving that vision, or else you risk not having anything substantial on your site when people start buying from it.
+This is how it ties into goal-setting because a good plan will give you a roadmap of how to get from point A to point B. When developing your vision for your company, you need to keep in mind that there needs to be a clear path towards achieving that vision, or else you risk not having anything substantial on your site when people start buying from it.

 Such plans should also explain the failure rate of the small business plan along with some advice on what can be done in order to increase the chances of success.
 Such plans should reflect all this information before presenting it as data.
 This information should then be presented in an organized and concise manner for easy reading and comprehension.